 The act of getting into the corset is called “Corseting” and it involved the corset manipulating the womanly curves, lifting up the bust, making the shoulders and hips looking wider in comparison to a squeezed in waist.

 Noblewomen in European countries started to use Corsets under their gowns and even over their gowns by the late 1500s.
 It was called stays then.
 It was only by 1700s that the word Corset started to be used.

 Many Men of olden times used Corsets – to hold in their protruding belly.

 Like any garment, corset also changed greatly through the years.
 In England, the ladies of the Victorian period wore differently shaped corsets than the ones in the Tudor and Elizabethan period.
 Today’s corset is more easy to fit and easy to care, just like our modern clothing.

 Corset training was a ritual then.
 One fine day, if you try to get into a corset you will not get that really sculpted waist; in fact, you will not be able to lace it properly.
 It takes some months of corset training for the body to be fully laced into a tight-fitting traditional corset that satisfied the vanity of the lady and satisfied the dimensions of perfection that the society wanted.
 A Training corset was earlier used (from adolescent age) to train the waist to be a little smaller than it already was.
 It took several wearings to fit into the final corset.

 If you are getting a corset, it will be in a size several inches ( usually 4 inches or so) lower than your body girth.
 You are then tightly laced inside it.
 It took hours for a lady and her maids to finish dressing.

-The modern day bra is a derived form of corset; it supports the bust but do not confine the waist.
+The modern-day bra is a derived form of the corset; it supports the bust but does not confine the waist.

 Modern day corsets